Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Conclusions

-In our modelling approach, we have considered water and CO$_{2}$-dominated atmospheres (99\% H$_{2}$O:1\% CO$_{2}$, and viceversa).
+In our modelling approach, we have considered water- and CO$_{2}$-dominated atmospheres (99\% H$_{2}$O and 1\% CO$_{2}$ and vice versa).
 However, the atmospheres of low-mass planets are more diverse than these two compositional scenarios.
-The atmospheric compositions of sub-Neptunes are proving to be a mixture of H/He, water and other compounds via observations and models \citep{Madhusudhan20,Bezard20,guzmanmesa22}, while super-Earths can have more exotic atmospheric compositions, such as mineral atmospheres \citep{Keles22}.
-Therefore, the scope of future work will be to include more gases in the atmospheric model, as well as the calculation of transmission spectra in addition to the existing implementation of emission and reflection spectra.
-Our interior-atmosphere model, MSEI, serves as a precedent to develop models with more diverse envelope compositions to prepare proposals for JWST and future atmospheric characterization facilities, such as Ariel \citep{Tinetti18}.
-Our model can also be used within retrieval frameworks to interpret mass, radius and upcoming JWST emission spectral data simultaneously to break degeneracies in exoplanet composition.
+The atmospheric compositions of sub-Neptunes are proving to be a mixture of H/He, water, and other compounds, according to observations and models \citep{Madhusudhan20,Bezard20,guzmanmesa22}, while super-Earths can have more exotic atmospheric compositions, such as mineral atmospheres \citep{Keles22}.
+Therefore, the aim of future work will be to include more gases in the atmospheric model as well as the calculation of transmission spectra in addition to the existing implementation of emission and reflection spectra.
+Our interior-atmosphere model, MSEI, serves as a precedent to develop models with more diverse envelope compositions in order to prepare proposals for JWST and future atmospheric characterisation facilities, such as Ariel \citep{Tinetti18}.
+Our model can also be used within retrieval frameworks to simultaneously interpret mass, radius, and upcoming JWST emission spectral data to break degeneracies in exoplanet compositions.